Operating Cumulocity DataHub

 Empty Parquet files

-Cumulocity IoT DataHub may produce empty Parquet files in certain constellations, like an execution node crashing during a write process.
+Cumulocity DataHub may produce empty Parquet files in certain constellations, like an execution node crashing during a write process.
 If such empty files exist in the data lake, the initial configuration as well as offloading runs will fail.
 This requires interaction with the data lake.
-Cumulocity IoT DataHub does not delete those empty files automatically.
+Cumulocity DataHub does not delete those empty files automatically.
 You must delete them manually using the tooling of your data lake provider, like AWS S3 Console or Azure Storage Explorer.

 If the initial configuration has failed due to an empty Parquet file, the error message shown during the failed configuration attempt provides the details on the file.
 This includes the folder containing the empty Parquet file, like c8y_cdh_temp/connectionTest.
 You must delete the folder with all its sub-folders, including potential other non-empty Parquet files, to avoid inconsistencies caused by incomplete, partially written data.